A Critique of the Simulation Theory and the Rise of Digital Totalitarianism (free booklet)

 If you should time travel in reality, this would mean, that you should bring reality with you, either back in time, or forwards in time.
 And with reality we are talking about the wholeness, everything.
 And with reality and wholeness I also mean the now and therefore consciousness.
 You would also have to bring the now, and the consciousness, either back in time, or forwards in time.
 And what becomes of the reality and the now you have left?
 And all the other people and their consciousnesses?
 And the whole of the universe?
 All this would now either be the future or the past.
 That would mean that time travel had to change everything in the wholeness, which then again mean, you had to change everything in an infinitely number of times.
 In that way a time travel theory would have to explain how everything had to be changed infinitely.
 A time travel theory had to involve a theory of everything, and a theory of everything is not possible as Niels Bohr claims.
 Because the explanation would never end.

 This is precisely the same problem with the simulation theory.
 A simulation would have to change everything in the wholeness, which again means that it would have to change everything in an infinitely number of times.
+This is not possible.
 In that way the simulation theory would have to explain how everything could be changed infinitely.
 This explanation would neither come to any end.
-And the attempt of simulation would never end.
+The attempt of simulation would never end.
 And therefore it is not possible.

 If you traveled back and forth in time, then the consciousness of course should follow you, and therefore reality, and therefore the now, and therefore the wholeness, and therefore infinity.
 That would mean that the now you had left would have to change into, either the future or the past.
 Everything you had left therefore had be destroyed an endless number of times and when you arrive in either the past or the future everything should be created in an endless number of times.
 And that´s not possible.
 It would never end.